 At one institution, staff described the painstaking, months-long process of preparing a single hard drive from an incoming digital collection.
 "By the time we cleared everything, the researcher who had requested the materials had already moved on to a different project."
-If these materials can only be made available under unique circumstances and for individual requests, it's not

-JSTOR Bridging Capacity and Care: A Field Report on Archives and Special Collections 38 necessarily worth the time and effort for repositories to make them available; yet not doing so feels distinctly against mission.
+If these materials can only be made available under unique circumstances and for individual requests, it's not necessarily worth the time and effort for repositories to make them available; yet not doing so feels distinctly against mission.